YuriBrandi/Proletheus/README.md

 1. Enemy Missiles come from North only
 2. E.M. come from North + South
 3. E.M. come from North + South + East
-4. E.M. come from North + South + East + West
+4. E.M. come from all ordinal directions
-5. E.M. come from Everywhere (Angles included)
+5. E.M. come from all ordinal and intercardinal directions
 6. Enabling friendly Flying Objects spawn (Aircrafts and Birds).

 ### Friendly Objects